If you’re looking for ultra-fast WordPress hosting in 2019, there should only be two names on your list – WP Engine and Kinsta…

 - Kinsta – Kinsta has two staging environments: Live and Staging.
-In Staging, you can basically crate a clone of your site to work on.
+In Staging, you can basically create a clone of your site to work on.
 Once you’ve applied the changes and tested them, and you’re happy they work correctly, you can push it to your live site with the click on a button.
 Nice and simple, basically.

-- WP Engine – Wp Engine offers three environments: development, staging and production.
+- WP Engine – Wp Engine offers three environments: development, staging, and production.
 The idea here is that you work on new ideas in the development area, then test them in the staging area, and then, once you’re done, push them to the production environment for final tests and critiquing by your team.

-Both work great, and do more or less the same thing.
-WP Engine’s has more environments, but I don’t think it is anymore effective than Kinsta’s for testing our new applications, designs, and/or plugins.
+Both work great and do more or less the same thing.
+WP Engine’s has more environments, but I don’t think it is any more effective than Kinsta’s for testing our new applications, designs, and/or plugins.

 WP Engine & Kinsta Back End Account (Dashboards)

 Hate cPanel?
-Well, you’ll like Kinsta and WP Engine then, as neither of the companies use cPanel.
+Well, you’ll like Kinsta and WP Engine then, as neither of the companies uses cPanel.
 Instead, both have created their own, bespoke dashboards where you can monitor, make changes, and test practically everything associated with your WordPress site.